Permanent Change of Station (PCS) CONUS

-Permanently increase standard TLE maximum coverage from 10 to 14 days for CONUS moves and allow up to 60 days of TLE if a Service member is in a specified Military Housing Area with a housing shortage, to take effect in October 2022.
+- Permanently increase standard TLE maximum coverage from 10 to 14 days for CONUS moves and allow up to 60 days of TLE if a Service member is in a specified Military Housing Area with a housing shortage, that went into effect October 2022.

-Increase the Dislocation Allowance (DLA) for E-1 to E-6 Service members, to further help offset personal expenses for PCS moves.
+- Increase the Dislocation Allowance (DLA) for E-1 to E-6 Service members, to further help offset personal expenses for PCS moves.
 DLA payments for all Service members will be paid automatically one month prior to their move date to pre-empt out-of-pocket expenses.
-This will take effect in October 2022.
+This went into effect October 2022.

 For more information, please visit: https://www.defense.gov/News/Releases/Release/Article/3167769/dod-announces-immediate-and-long-term-actions-to-help-strengthen-the-economic-s/

 Retired Army Reserve Soldiers may be eligible for a government funded PCS move.
 If the Service members last assignment was on AGR status.

 Permissive TDY - If you are retiring you may be authorized up to 20 days of permissive TDY (PTDY) (See AR 600-8-10 for clarification or for approval speak to your Command).
 The approving authority for PTDY of ten days is an LTC or above, if more than 10 days, COL or above.
 AR 600-8-10 paragraph 5-35G states: “Transition PTDY may be used in increments (not to exceed days as authorized in paragraphs e and f, above) or used in one period; however, once a soldier signs out and permanently departs the duty station, PTDY may not be taken in increments.”